 The Corporation is considered a related party with Globex as management consisting of the President and Director, who hold the same positions with both entities.
-In addition, the President and Chief Executive Officer ("CEO") holds a large number of common shares of both organizations through Jack Stoch Geoconsultant Services Limited and therefore can significantly influence the operations of both entities.
+In addition, the President and Chief Executive Officer ("CEO") holds a large number of common shares of both organizations through Jack Stoch Geoconsultant Services Limited, a company controlled by the President and CEO, and therefore can significantly influence the operations of both entities.
 The amount payable bears no interest, is without specific terms of repayment and is unsecured.